Frequently Asked Questions

 Payments made over the web will be posted to your account promptly.

-4. How can I find out if a payment I have made has been credited to my account?
+- How can I find out if a payment I have made has been credited to my account?

-5. When will I accrue interest on my account?
+- When will I accrue interest on my account?

-Required Student Fees (tuition) and Housing Charges will start accruing interest at the end of August for the Fall semester, the end of January for the Spring semester and the end of June for the Summer semester if the balance is not paid in full by the last working day of these months.
+A finance charge of 1% of the unpaid balance will be applied to the account on the last working day of each month when the statements are created.
+To avoid interest, the charges on the statement must be paid in full before the last working day of the month.Required Student Fees (tuition) and Housing Charges will start accruing interest at the end of August for the Fall semester, the end of January for the Spring semester and the end of June for the Summer semester if the balance is not paid in full by the last working day of these months.
 The account will receive the finance charge even if you are waiting for financial aid.

-6. How can I make a deposit to my BearPass Card?
+- How can I make a deposit to my BearPass Card?

-7. Can I get an extension on the payment deadline date?
+- Can I get an extension on the payment deadline date?

-9. How much is a Credit Hour and the Student services fee?
+- How much is a Credit Hour and the Student services fee?

-10. How do I cash a personal check?
+- How do I cash a personal check?

 You may cash a personal check for up to $50.00 per day at the Bursar's office.
 Checks should be made payable to Cash and you must bring your BearPass Card.
 A student may cash a two-party check if it is made payable to the student from his/her parents.
 Any check made payable to Missouri State University will be deposited into the student's account and the student will not be able to receive cash back.

-11. How can I avoid problems?
+- How can I avoid problems?

+Respond to all communications you receive from the Office of the Bursar by the stated deadline.
 Do not wait until the last minute to complete your business.
 The Office of the Bursar serves 100 percent of the students, staff and faculty on the Missouri State University campuses.
 If you wait until the deadline date to ask questions or make your payment, there may be long lines waiting to see the cashiers and the telephone lines will be busy.
 You run the risk of not getting your problem resolved by the deadline.

-12. How can I purchase a Money Order?
+- How can I purchase a Money Order?

 Money Orders are not available at the Bursar's Office.
-However, money orders may be purchased with cash at the Post Office located in the Student Union.
+However, money orders may be purchased with cash at the Post Office located in Plaster Student Union.
 For your convenience you may cash a check at the Bursar's office, following check cashing guidelines, in order to purchase a money order at the Post Office.